 In an app install campaign, you only pay for clicks that lead to your install page on the App Store or Google Play Store.
 We recommend using maximum bid if your goal is app installs, or target cost if your goal is simply app clicks.

 Twitter also offers two different bidding goals for app install campaigns to help you achieve the best ROI:

 App clicks bids on and pays for app clicks.
 This is recommended for brands looking to achieve scale quickly with a narrowly-targeted audience

-App installs (recommended) bids on installs and pays for app clicks.
+App installs (recommended) bids on installs and pays for impressions or app clicks.
 This is recommended for brands looking to refine campaign performance with a broadly-targeted audience

 Twitter offers industry-leading targeting features, including event and conversation targeting.
 For app campaigns, you can also target people using specific device models, OS versions, carriers, and new mobile devices to reach the right groups.